clvv/fasd/README.md

 unset fasd_cache
 ```

-Optionally, if you can also source `fasd` if you want `fasd` to be a shell
+Optionally, you can also source `fasd` if you want `fasd` to be a shell
 function instead of an executable.

 You can tweak initialization code.
 For instance, if you want to use "c"